voeazul/middleware-b2b/docs/en-us/faq/readme.md

 # Frequently Asked Questions (FAQ)

-Here are some frequently asked questions about using B2B Bus:
+Here are some frequently asked questions about using B2B Middleware:

 ## 1. How can I start selling Azul tickets?

-To start integrating with our bus and making our flights available at your agency, contact our commercial department to register your travel agency
+To start integrating with our Middleware and making our flights available at your agency, contact our commercial department to register your travel agency

-## 2. How can I get access to the Bus APIs?
+## 2. How can I get access to the Middleware APIs?

-To gain access to the bus APIs, you must first follow the guidance described in the previous topic, and after that, simply follow the steps described in the document [How to Request a Subscription Key](/docs/en-us/subscription-key /readme.md).
+To gain access to the Middleware APIs, you must first follow the guidance described in the previous topic, and after that, simply follow the steps described in the document [How to Request a Subscription Key](/docs/en-us/subscription-key /readme.md).

 ## 3. How can I sell airline tickets?